tower120/hi_sparse_bitset/README.md

 you can apply operation to iterator of bitsets (reduce/fold).
 In this way, you not only apply operation to the arbitrary number of bitsets, but also have the same result type, for any bitsets count.
-And of course, you can have reduce on reduce on reduce...
+Which allows to have nested reduce operations.

 # Ordered/sorted